 When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status (The file is identical to remote one or The file has been modified.
 Upload?).

-Remote files can be easily distinguished from local ones by looking at the annotation, which includes the server name (in our case it is <php_5_6_8>).
+Remote files can be distinguished from local ones by the annotation that includes the server name (in our case it is <php_5_6_8>).

 When you are done editing the file, do one of the following:

 To upload the file to the remote host, click or press Shift+Alt+Q.

 To compare the currently opened file with the last uploaded version, click .
 The files are opened in the standard PhpStorm Difference Viewer, see Differences Viewer for Files.

 To discard the changes introduced to the file after the last upload, click .

-As it has been mentioned above, an individual file is not added to a project.
-As a result, all the changes to it are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
-To prevent losing your data accidentally, PhpStorm displays the following dialog box when you attempt to close the edited file or the entire project:
+Note that an individual file is not added to a project.
+As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+To prevent losing your data, PhpStorm displays the following dialog when you attempt to close the edited file or the entire project.